sebhaan/DoEgen/MANUAL.md

 ## Functionality

-If you would like to jumpstart a new experiment and to skip the technical details, you can find a summary of the main usage of DoEgen in [Case Study Use Case].
+If you would like to jumpstart a new experiment and to skip the technical details, you can find a summary of the main usage of DoEgen in [Use Case Study].

 Currently, the (preliminary) release contains several functions for generating and evaluating designs.
 Importing and evaluating external designs is supported (e.g. for comparison to other DoE generator tools).
 DoE also implements several functions for experiment result analysis and visualisation of parameter space.